jewelry

 Glossary of Terms

-The following is a list of tems used in jewelry collecting as a guide for beginning collectors.
+The following is a list of tems used in jewelry collecting as a guide for beginning collectors in the hopes that you may find it useful.

 Antiquing - the process of giving something a faux patina to make it look aged.